EDJNet/streetnamer/README.md

 but no Wikidata identifiers is available.
 Additional useful details can be added within brackets after the name. - `fixed_ignore`: if left empty, no assumption will be made.
-If ticked, it will be assumed that the row does not refer to a proper street,
+If ticked, it will be assumed that the row does not refer to a proper street.

 After a file is processed, then it can be re-read and stored in the local database or re-uploaded to the web interface.